faranalytics/port_agent/README.md

 ```

 ### Subclassing Agent
-The Agent constructor can be used effectively as shown in the [Simple Example](#a-simple-example) or it can be subclassed in order to act as a "wrapper" around Worker threads.
+An `Agent` can be used effectively as shown in the [Simple Example](#a-simple-example) or it can be subclassed in order to act as a "wrapper" around Worker threads.
 In this example the `Agent` class is subclassed by `WorkerAgent` in order to provide the state (i.e., `online`, `ready`, and `exited`) of a Worker thread, which may be useful in some contexts.

 ```ts
 import * as threads from 'node:worker_threads';